Graph Diagrams

 Validation

-Graph-db mode enforces 18 validation rules (10 core rules plus 8 search-specific rules) to maintain model quality.
+Graph-db mode enforces validation rules across core and search-specific categories to maintain model quality.
 Conceptual mode runs a subset of the core rules.
 Mindmap mode runs none.

 Use Cases